Silvio Benedetto: Italy from 1961

-Mexico, Ecuador from 1967
+Mexico and Ecuador from 1967

 During this period, he traveled and worked in Latin America, collaborating in the creation of the mural "La Marcha de la Humanidad" in the World Trade Center complex in Mexico City.
 During this period, Marta Traba wrote in the catalog of the Gallery of Modern Art of Colombia: "Silvio Benedetto has recently been the scandalous case of Latin American painting, contender of Guayasamín, protester of Siqueiros, winner in Mexico of an abnormal mural".
 At the Casino de la Selva, in Cuernavaca, in fact he painted a mural, with a rectangular plan of 30 meters, for 50, entitled "Progreso y Violencia", which was destroyed.
 Seventy of his works remain in Cuernavaca and are gathered in a museum named after him (of note in this extensive collection are the "Dialogues": "Great Deposition with Christ by Mantegna", "The Shooting of Goya in the Studio", "The Flood by Paolo Uccello").
 While working in Ecuador he also created one of his murals at the university of Guerrero.

 Europe from the 1970s

 Between the mid-1960s and early 1990s, he made numerous engravings and lithographs at the printing house "Il Torcoliere" and "The Felt" in Rome, and exhibited in several European cities.
-In the fire of the Palace Hotel in Mondello in 1973 was destroyed his painting "Ratto di Santa Teresa – dialogo con Bernini", on the same theme will remain only a folder of engravings with a preface by Leonardo Sciascia.
+In the fire of the Palace Hotel in Mondello in 1973 his painting "Ratto di Santa Teresa – dialogo con Bernini" was destroyed; on the same theme will remain only a folder of engravings with a preface by Leonardo Sciascia.
 It introduces the manifesto "Art as action in the urban context" to Palermo, in occasion of its installation "Man-Christ" (polyhedral structure of 33 m of height).
-The installation of December 1974 will be dismantled after a few days by the municipal administration, because "representing a Christ not suitable for Christmas.
+The installation of December 1974 was ti bd be dismantled after a few days by the municipal administration, because "representing a Christ not suitable for Christmas.
 This will provoke infinite polemics.
-They will sign the manifesto of Benedict many exponents of culture and art, including: Bruno Zevi, Luigi Nono, Enrico Crispolti, Leonardo Benevolo and Cesare Zavattini.
+They signef the manifesto of Benedict, aling with many exponents of culture and art, including: Bruno Zevi, Luigi Nono, Enrico Crispolti, Leonardo Benevolo, and Cesare Zavattini.
 He was invited, in 1977, to the X Quadrennial of Rome – Foreign artists working in Italy, where he presented his "Trilogy": "Flood", "Procession" and "Greek Tragedy".
-In Normandy the Museum of Fine Arts of Fécamp set up a personal exhibition.
-In 1992 the Norman Palace in Palermo hosts his first exhibition of sculpture: "The Metaphor of the Mountain".
+In Normandy the Museum of Fine Arts of Fécamp set up a solo exhibition.
+In 1992 the Norman Palace in Palermo hosted his first exhibition of sculpture: "The Metaphor of the Mountain".